Professor Qasim Aziz, PhD (Manchester), FRCP

 - Research experience for 2-4 med.
 Students/year: leading to published papers in e.g Nature Reviews'14 & Eur J Gastro'15; J Clin.
 Gastro'17

 - Special Study Component: 5 /year & mark reports.
-Students have authored papers-Pain'14; Gut'15
+His students have authored papers regularly in peer reviewed journals.

 - Co-lead-neurogastroenterology section of Gastroenterology MSc.
 Develops curriculum, set/mark exams, online teaching & supervise research projects.